Adolescence (TV series): Casting

-Owen Cooper was cast in the role of the teenage murder suspect, Jamie Miller, at the age of 13, with no previous professional acting experience.
+Owen Cooper, Erin Doherty, Graham, Faye Marsay, Christine Tremarco, and Ashley Walters star.
+Cooper was cast in the role of the teenage murder suspect, Jamie Miller, at the age of 13, with no previous professional acting experience.
 Casting director Shaheen Baig had considered 500 boys for the part, but Cooper attracted her attention after sending her a demo tape and secured the role.
 Baig found Cooper and several of the other young cast members through Drama MOB in Manchester and Articulate Drama School and Agency in Bradford.
 Staff members of these drama schools, which serve students from underrepresented and deprived communities, resented the narrative that these actors had "done nothing and came from nowhere" prior to this production.

 Filming

-Graham, Owen Cooper, Ashley Walters, and Erin Doherty star.
-Filming began in the United Kingdom in July 2024 and finished around October 2024.
+Filming began in the United Kingdom in July 2024 and wrapped around October 2024.

 Adolescence is noted for its extensive use of one-shot filming, as each episode is shot in one take by cinematographer Matthew Lewis.
 Shooting was planned through multiple rehearsals building up to full technical run-throughs, during which the director of photography would plan camera movements.
 Each one-hour episode was shot around 10 times, with two takes per day.
-Episodes were shown as completed in one take, with no cuts nor blending of shots together with CGI.
+Episodes were shown as completed in one take, with no cuts or blending of shots together with CGI.
 Graham said that each episode took three weeks in total.
 The takes used were as follows: first episode, 2nd take; second episode, 13th take; third episode, 12th take; fourth episode, 16th take.
-The episodes were not shot in chronological order: Cooper's first day on set was shooting episode 3.
+The episodes were not shot in chronological order; Cooper's first day on set was shooting episode 3.

-Filming locations for Adolescence included South Kirkby, South Elmsall and Sheffield in Yorkshire.
+Filming locations for Adolescence included South Kirkby, South Elmsall, and Sheffield in Yorkshire.
 Minsthorpe Community College in South Elmsall was used as a location for the school scenes in episode 2, filmed over 1 week during 2024's summer.
 The interior scenes at the police station were shot at a specially constructed film set at the Production Park studio facility in South Kirkby in order to accommodate the complexities of single-shot filming.

 Release

 The series was released on Netflix on 13 March 2025.
-It became the most watched streaming television show in the United Kingdom in a single week, beating the record set by the Netflix series Fool Me Once in January 2024.
+It became the most-watched streaming television series in the United Kingdom in a single week, beating the record set by the Netflix series Fool Me Once in January 2024.

-Adolescence has seen significant viewership success on Netflix following its release.
+Adolescence received significant viewership success on Netflix following its release.
 In its first three weeks, the series garnered 96.7 million views on the platform.
-For the week ending 30 March 2025, it recorded 30.4 million views and ranked in the top 10 most-watched lists across all 93 countries tracked by Netflix's top 10 metrics.
+For the week ending 30 March 2025, it recorded 30.4 million views and ranked in the Top 10 most-watched lists across all 93 countries tracked by Netflix's Top 10 metrics.
 This performance has placed Adolescence ninth on Netflix's all-time viewership list, which is based on viewership data collected over the first 91 days of a title's availability.